OwenFeik/realmview/README.md

     * Use to change texture
 * Place media in directories
 * Manage fog of war by player
-* Associate each client with a user.
-When a user connects a second time, terminate that user's other sessions
 * Specify which users are allowed to join the game
 * Feedback for when connecting to a game as a given CLIENT_KEY fails
 * Display currently selected line caps